PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

 ![task1_simulation](../assets/task1_sim.gif)

-Agricultural robots must be able to navigate through crops and farmland, which includes autonomously moving through lettuce crop rows on rough terrain.
+Agricultural robots must be able to navigate through crops and farmland, which includes autonomously moving through rows of tomato plants on rough terrain.
 This task involves reaching the end of a row, making a turn, and returning in adjacent rows until the goal location is reached.
 Teams must develop software to guide the robot through a [pre-defined path](#exploring-multiple-routes) within the crop rows, from its starting position to the goal location.

 ## Task Guidelines
 ### Launching the Task